fuatu/disk-analyzer/README.md

 ## License

-This project is licensed under the ISC License - see the package.json file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Author